giovanniboscu/continuous-section-field/technical-white-paper/02_geometry_model.md

 `A_net = A_outer - A_hole = 60 - 8 = 52`

 ### A) Two-polygon encoding
+W is relative in the plot

 ![two_pol_ekofisk_sections](https://github.com/user-attachments/assets/fdcf8848-d8c4-48e1-8b1d-c60c076c5633)
+W is relative in the plot

 ```yaml
 # CSF geometry definition with two reference sections (S0 -> S1).